 Alarm bells should ring, if when viewing a website of a seller, there are only white Pomeranian puppies pictured and no white adult poms on the website.
 You could also ask for something in writing that your new baby is a white Pomeranian and will be white when an adult.

 Purchase from a Registered, Reputable Pomeranian Breeder

-A registered, reputable Pom Breeder registers all their puppies, proves their Pomeranians in the show ring prior to breeding, health tests, DNA profiles, micro chips, vaccinates, does not accept deposits on unborn, or newborn puppies, does not have credit card or paypal signs on there website.
+A registered, reputable Pom Breeder registers all their puppies, proves their Pomeranians in the show ring prior to breeding, health tests, DNA profiles, micro chips, vaccinates, does not accept deposits on unborn, or newborn puppies, does not have credit card or PayPal signs on their website.